nationalarchives/terraform-aws-organizations-ous-by-path/README.md

 # Terraform module: AWS Organizations OUs by path

-> :warning: **NOTICE:** This module has moved to the `nationalarchives` GitHub organization, please update your source accordingly.
-The module is now available at [nationalarchives/terraform-aws-organizations-ous-by-path](https://github.com/nationalarchives/terraform-aws-organizations-ous-by-path).

-A Terraform module to create and/or expose AWS Organizations Organizational Units with their paths from the Organization root.
+An open-source Terraform module to create and/or expose AWS Organizations Organizational Units with their paths from the Organization root.

 - Can be used as a **resource** or **data source** with the same outputs.
 - Supports up to **5 levels** of Organizational Units (AWS Quota).